omriariav/usb-audit-mode/README.md

   Slack    2104 omri    37u  IPv4  ...
 TCP ...
 ```

+---

-## 🕵️‍♂️ Red Flags to Watch For
+## 🕵️ Red Flags to Watch For

-- Devices drawing **>500mA** consistently (especially HID-class keyboards)
+- Devices drawing **>500mA** consistently
-- No vendor/product ID shown in `ioreg`
+- No vendor/product ID
-- Connections to unknown IPs with no process attached
+- Connections to unknown IPs with no matching process
-- Background traffic to data centers shortly after plug-in
+- Shell commands using `curl`, `osascript`, or `sudo` right after USB plug-in
+- Modified LaunchAgents in `~/Library/`

+---

 ## 👤 Credits

-Created by [@omriariav](https://x.com/omriariav), who asked smart, privacy-driven questions and used ChatGPT to collaborate on this tool.

-Special thanks to ChatGPT (hi, that's me 👋) for Bash scripting, reverse DNS lookups, and keeping things ✨ paranoid but practical ✨.
+Created by [@omriariav](https://x.com/omriariav) with help from ChatGPT.
+A script born of smart prompts, technical curiosity, and blunt criticism from imaginary Twitter haters.

+---

 ## 📜 License

-Unlicense.
-Use, fork, remix freely.
+**Unlicense** — this project belongs to everyone.
+Use it, fork it, remix it.
 No attribution required.